finos/perspective/docs/md/js.md

 ### Remote Perspective via `WebSocketServer()` and Node.js

-For exceptionally large datasets, a `<perspective-viewer>` can be bound to a `perspective.table()` instance running in node.js remotely, rather than creating one in a Web Worker and downloading the entire data set.
-This trades off network bandwidth and server resource requirements, for a smaller browser memory and CPU footprint.
+For exceptionally large datasets, a `<perspective-viewer>` can be bound to a `perspective.table()` instance running in Node.js remotely, rather than creating one in a Web Worker and downloading the entire data set.
+This trades off network bandwidth and server resource requirements for a smaller browser memory and CPU footprint.

 In Node.js: